lulunac27a/javascript-rating-system/docs/index.md

 # JavaScript Rating System

-This is a rating system webapp using JavaScript.
+This is a rating system web app using JavaScript.